sveltejs/kit/README.md

 ## Testing

 Run `pnpm test` to run the tests from all subpackages.
-Browser tests live in subpackages of `test/` such as `test/apps/basics/`.
+Browser tests live in subdirectories of `packages/kit/test` such as `test/apps/basics`.
 To run a single test, open up the file and change `test` to `test.only` for the relevant test.